What Is SBC of Soil?

 During designing the foundation is important to know the bearing capacity of the soil through different field tests.
 Standard values for safe bearing capacity are calculated and verified for different types of soils are made available and are used when test data is limited or rapid construction is required.

-Following are safe bearing capacity of soil for various soil types,
+Following are safe bearing capacity of soil for various soil types as per IS Code,

 1. Rock Type Soil